-Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transactions.
-Foreign currency monetary items are translated at the year-end exchange rates.
+Foreign currency transactions are translated into functional currency using the exchange rates prevailing at the date of the transaction.
+Foreign currency monetary items are translated at the year-end exchange rate.
 Non-monetary items measured at historical cost continue to be carried at the exchange rate at the date of the transaction.
-Non-monetary items measured at fair value are reported at the exchange rates at the dates when fair values were determined.
-Exchange differences arising on the translation of monetary items are recognised in the Statement of Comprehensive Income, except where deferred in equity as a qualifying cash flow or net investment hedge.
-Exchange differences arising on the translation of non-monetary items are recognised directly in equity to the extent that the gain or loss is directly recognised in equity; otherwise the exchange difference is recognised in the Statement of Comprehensive Income.
+Non-monetary items measured at fair value are reported at the exchange rate at the date when fair values were determined.
+Exchange differences arising on the translation of monetary items are recognised in the statement of comprehensive income, except where deferred in equity as a qualifying cash flow or net investment hedge.
+Exchange differences arising on the translation of non-monetary items are recognised directly in equity to the extent that the gain or loss is directly recognised in equity; otherwise the exchange difference is recognised in the statement of comprehensive income.